GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Experimental Methodology

-In our accuracy analyses, we \editedII{consider} Edlib's~\cite{vsovsic2017edlib} \editedII{edit distance} as the ground truth and \editedII{calculate} the edit distance \editedII{between} the read and reference segment\cut{ pairs} by using Edlib's global alignment.
-According to the edit distance, we produce a filtering status \editedII{for each pair as \textit{reject} if the edit distance is larger than the threshold or \textit{accept} if otherwise.} Throughout accuracy experiments, we analyze \textit{false accept}, \textit{false reject}, and \textit{true reject} counts.
-A false accept represents a read and reference segment pair that is rejected by Edlib because of exceeding \editedII{the} error threshold, but is accepted by the filter.
-On the contrary, \editedII{a} false reject case is a valid pair that has \editedII{fewer} errors than the threshold but is rejected by the filter.
+In our accuracy analyses, we consider Edlib's~\cite{vsovsic2017edlib} edit distance as the ground truth and calculate the edit distance between the read and reference segments by using Edlib's global alignment.
+According to the edit distance, we produce a filtering status for each pair as \textit{reject} if the edit distance is larger than the threshold or \textit{accept} if otherwise.
+Throughout accuracy experiments, we analyze \textit{false accept}, \textit{false reject}, and \textit{true reject} counts.
+A false accept represents a read and reference segment pair that Edlib rejects because of exceeding the error threshold, but is accepted by the filter.
+On the contrary, a false reject case is a valid pair with fewer errors than the threshold but is rejected by the filter.
 True rejects are the pairs that are rejected by both Edlib and GateKeeper-GPU.

 We have two approaches for testing the accuracy of GateKeeper-GPU.
-First, we record the filtering status \touchup{for the datasets described in Section 4.1} and compare the results with Edlib.
-Since GateKeeper-GPU gives \editedII{a} direct pass to the pairs that contain unknown base call character (\textit{`N'}), in order to be able to observe the actual accept and reject counts, we exclude these pairs from the tests and report the comparison with Edlib accordingly.
+First, we record the filtering status for the datasets described in Section 4.1 and compare the results with Edlib.
+Since GateKeeper-GPU gives a direct pass to the pairs that contain unknown base call characters~(\textit{`N'}), to be able to observe the actual accept and reject counts, we exclude these pairs from the tests and report the comparison with Edlib accordingly.
 For the sake of simplicity, we will call these pairs \textit{undefined} for the rest of the work.